FK Bodø/Glimt: Kit

 The club is known to play in yellow kits.
 However, it wasn't until the mid 70s that FK Bodø/Glimt changed their white shorts to an all yellow strip.
-In 1980 the club signed its first kit-manufacturer deal with the German firm Adidas, though the club used track jackets and shorts from Adidas since 1976.
+In 1980, the club signed its first kit-manufacturer deal with the German firm Adidas, though the club used training jackets and shorts from Adidas since 1976.
 Nordlandsbanken, a major bank in the region, was one of the main sponsor of the club, present on their shirts until 2011.

-Since the 2007 season, Diadora has been manufacturing the kits.
+Since the 2007 season, Diadora has been manufacturing the kits, giving the club a clean, minimalistic design.
+In October 2023, FK Bodø/Glimt signed a new manufacturer deal with Puma.

 Sponsorship

 Supporters

 Glimt supporters are known as "1916", "Den Gule Horde" (The Yellow Horde), "Glimt i Sør" (Glimt in the South) and "Glimt i Steigen" (Glimt in Steigen).
 1916 and Den Gule Horde have merged to form the new supporter group "J-feltet", named from the area of the stadion where the singing supporters are located.
 Glimt i Sør is a supporter group based in Oslo, the capital of Norway, and has members from across southern Norway.
 There is also a smaller group called "Glimt i Midten" (Glimt in the Middle) located in and around Trondheim.
 The Steigen branch is a small group of supporters which are known for their online support, especially on Twitter.

 Glimt supporters were among the first to introduce the tradition of singing supporters dressed in club colours to Norwegian stands in the 1970s.
 The supporters are well known across Norway for bringing a giant toothbrush to their games, a tradition that started after supporter leaders used toothbrushes to conduct the singing, as someone often had a toothbrush in their pockets from traveling to the match.
 A representative for Jordan, Norway's biggest dental company, spotted this at a match and offered the supporters a sponsor deal.
 For many years visiting teams have received a yellow toothbrush (of normal size) from Bodø/Glimt's team captain ahead of matches.